codewithadvi/Machine-Learning-and-Data-Science-Projects/Readthis.md

    - **Web Development**: Familiarity with frameworks like Django and Flask.
    - **Data Science**: Proficiency in libraries like NumPy, Pandas, Matplotlib, and SciPy.
    - **Machine Learning**: Knowledge of TensorFlow, Keras, and Scikit-learn.
+   - **Network Programming**:Knowledge of how to communicate in Computer Networks

 4. **File Handling**: Skills in reading from and writing to files, including CSV and JSON formats.